core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For instance, the clients can be pre-configured with the phantom observation request, or they may be expected to retrieve it through dedicated means (see {{appendix-different-sources}}).
 In either case, the server would already have started the group observation, before the associated phantom observation request was disseminated.

-Then, the clients either set up the multicast address and group observation for listening to multicast notifications (if able to directly do so), or rely on a proxy to do so on their behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).
+Then, the clients can set up the multicast address and group observation for listening to multicast notifications.

 If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}) and the OSCORE group supports the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the server and each client in the OSCORE group can also independently compute the protected phantom observation request.